Syntax

 We’ve covered:

-• Motivation for Syntax
+• Motivation for the study of syntax

 • Difference between syntax and semantics